-Allotment Grazing System Grazing Season Head Months Equivalent Cattle Chino Valley 7 month duration continuous grazing Winter 11/1 - 5/31 Up to 336 Up to 48
+Allotment Grazing System Grazing Season Head Months Equivalent Cattle Toohey 5 pasture deferred/rest rotation Winter Seasonal (11/1 - 5/31) 1185 to 1715 169 to 245

-- Permitted Use: This plan incorporates management flexibility by providing a range of allowable numbers (up to 336 head months) that reflects variations in resource conditions and management objectives over time.
-It also allows for adjusting duration, timing and frequency of allotment/pasture use based on monitoring of forage availability, utilization, and resource conditions.
+- Permitted Use: This plan incorporates management flexibility by providing a range of allowable numbers (up to 1715 head months) that reflects variations in resource conditions and management objectives over time.
+It also allows for adjusting duration, timing and frequency of allotment use based on monitoring of forage availability, utilization, and resource conditions.
 Generally stocking would be adjusted within the range of numbers, although stocking could be less than the range in any given year to allow for extreme fluctuations of weather and available forage.
-Specific numbers of livestock (not exceeding equivalent permitted use) would be authorized in the yearly Bill for Collection. - Duration: Grazing will be permitted on a seasonal basis (11/1 - 5/31) of seven months on the allotment, but may be less in some years.
-Specific dates of use will be determined using an adaptive management process based on monitoring of resource conditions and comparison to management objectives. - Intensity: Forage utilization on upland forage in pastures during slow growth and the dormant season will be 50% (little to no re-growth of grazed herbaceous forage plants is expected prior to the end of the grazing season).
-Utilization on upland shrubs will be 50% of available leaders. - Frequency and Timing: Management systems will continue to incorporate growing season deferment in order to provide for grazed plant recovery and maintenance/improvement of species diversity.
+Specific numbers of livestock (not exceeding equivalent permitted use) would be authorized in the yearly Bill for Collection. - Duration: Grazing will be permitted on a winter seasonal basis (11/1 to 5/31) on the allotment, but may be less in some years. - Intensity: Forage utilization on upland forage will be 40% of current year's growth.
+Utilization on upland shrubs will be 50% of available leaders and utilization on riparian woody species will be 20% of current year's growth. - Frequency and Timing: Management systems will continue to incorporate a 5 pasture deferred/rest rotation in order to provide for grazed plant recovery and maintenance/improvement of species diversity.
 Timing of livestock moves will be dictated by utilization monitoring and management objectives identified above.
 Annual Operating Instructions (AOI) will be prepared each year in cooperation with the permittee to allow for consideration of current allotment conditions and management objectives.
 The AOI will detail the season's grazing schedule, the stocking level, maintenance needs, needed improvements, and allowable use levels of key forage and browse species.